-You will follow a river all the way to Landslide Lake at the foot of Mt Colonel Foster.
-The East Face above Landslide lake has a drop of close to 1,300 metres (4,300 ft), longer than that of El Capitan in Yosemite, making it one of the tallest continuous mountain faces in the world.
-On June 23, 1946, a magnitude 7.2 earthquake centered to the east of Strathcona Park, caused a slide which resulted in 1.5 million cubic metres (53 million cubic feet) of rock, about half of which found its way to Landslide Lake below.
-You can stop at Landslide Lake, go further to Iceberg Lake or continue and summit Mt Colonel Foster.
+Follow a river all the way to Landslide Lake at the foot of Mt Colonel Foster.
+The East Face above Landslide lake has a drop of close to 1,300 metres (4,300 ft).
+Longer than that of El Capitan in Yosemite, making it one of the tallest continuous mountain faces in the world.
+On June 23, 1946, a magnitude 7.2 earthquake centred to the east of Strathcona Park, caused a slide which resulted in 1.5 million cubic metres (53 million cubic feet) of rock being displaced, about half of which found its way to Landslide Lake below.
+Stop at Landslide Lake, go further to Iceberg Lake or continue and summit Mt Colonel Foster.

 $10 per night camping fee payable at the Parking Lot.

-Approximately 5-6 hours one way from parking lot to Landslide Lake (about 11 km one way), about 1 – to 2 hours one way from Landslide Lake to Glacier Lake.
-The hike up Mt Colonel will depend on experience and fitness but would be estimated at 2 hours from Glacier Lake.
+Approximately 5-6 hours one way from parking lot to Landslide Lake (about 11 km one way).
+1- 2 hours one way from Landslide Lake to Glacier Lake.
+The hike up Mt Colonel will depend on experience and fitness but is estimated at 2 hours from Glacier Lake.

 Take highway 28 west from Campbell River toward Gold River.
 The parking lot should be on the left hand side of the highway and marked with a Provincial Parks sign that says “Elk River Trailhead”.